BrodyAcquilano/urban-resource-map-client/README.md

 - Adding seasonal or hourly resource awareness (e.g. warming centre in winter only)

 ### 📊 Data Analysis (Analysis Page)

 Analyze existing location data to identify patterns, gaps, and opportunities for improvement.
 Includes tools for:

-Generating heatmaps based on available services, resources, or amenities
+- Generating heatmaps based on available services, resources, or amenities

-Visualizing zone coverage using color-coded overlays (green = strong, red = weak)
+- Visualizing zone coverage using color-coded overlays (green = strong, red = weak)

-Filtering by service type to compare resource distribution across different needs
+- Filtering by service type to compare resource distribution across different needs

-Supporting decision-making for outreach planning, shelter placement, or infrastructure expansion
+> ⚠️ This version uses built-in score data only.

-Note: This page uses built-in score data and does not require user input or manual scoring.
-Admins can manage scores separately in the full version.
+> Manual scoring is disabled in the client version.

 ### 🖨 Export Tools (Export Page)